Platoniq/platoniq.net/_services/en/strategic-support.md

 # _

-# ¿Qué resultados buscamos?
+# What results are we looking for?

 {% metrics { "items": [{"number":"","text":"Maximum participation"},{"number":"","text":"Clear roadmap"},{"number":"","text":"Increased agility"},{"text":"Sense of comunity"},{"text":"Better planification"},{"text":"Enthusiastic project"}] } %}

 # _

-# ¿Cómo lo conseguimos?
+# How do we achieve this?

 * We help identify the internal and external factors that condition the development of organisations
 * We provide tools that enable the definition of the organisation's major challenges, strategic objectives and medium and long-term results